ryantd42/NY-Legislative-Git/2023/S7287A-2023/bill.md

   ___________

- Introduced  by Sen. BRISPORT -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+ Introduced  by Sen. BRISPORT -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Higher  Education  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the education  law,  in  relation  to  requiring  higher education research facilities to provide information to the department of education regarding dogs or cats available for adoption
+ AN ACT to amend the education  law,  in  relation  to  requiring  higher education  research  facilities  to make available certain information regarding the adoption of dogs or cats

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Subdivision 1 of section 239-b of  the  education  law,  as added  by chapter 240 of the laws of 2016, is amended and two new subdi- visions 4 and 5 are added to read as follows:
+Subdivision  2  of section 239-b of the education law, as added by chapter 240 of the laws of 2016, is amended and a new  subdivi- sion 4 is added to read as follows:
-  1. A higher education research facility that  receives  public  money, including  tax-exempt  status,  or  a facility that provides research in collaboration  with  a  higher  education  facility  shall  after  the completion of any testing or research involving a dog or cat, assess the health  of  the  dog  or  cat  and  determine whether it is suitable for adoption.
-Such  facility  shall  thereafter  make  reasonable  efforts, INCLUDING,  BUT NOT LIMITED TO, EFFORTS SPECIFIED IN SUBDIVISION FOUR OF THIS SECTION, to offer for adoption the dog  or  cat  determined  to  be suitable  for  adoption,  either through private placement or through an animal rescue and shelter organization, a duly incorporated society  for the  prevention of cruelty to animals, a duly incorporated humane socie- ty, or a duly incorporated animal protective association  that  operates physical  animal  sheltering facilities and offers household pets to the public for adoption by way of an established adoption program, prior  to euthanizing such dog or cat.
-ALL ANIMAL RESCUES, ORGANIZATIONS, ASSOCI- ATIONS  AND SOCIETIES SELECTED BY THE HIGHER EDUCATION RESEARCH FACILITY TO ADOPT SUCH ANIMALS SHALL BE EXEMPT FROM TAXES PURSUANT  TO  PARAGRAPH (3)  OF  SUBSECTION  (C)  OF SECTION 501 OF THE FEDERAL INTERNAL REVENUE CODE, 26 U.S.C.
+  2. A  facility  that  is  required to offer dogs or cats for adoption under this section may enter into an agreement with an animal rescue and shelter organization, a duly incorporated society for the prevention  of cruelty to animals, a duly incorporated humane society, or a duly incor- porated  animal  protective  association  that  operates physical animal sheltering facilities and  offers  household  pets  to  the  public  for adoption  by  way  of an established adoption program[.], THAT IS EXEMPT FROM TAXES PURSUANT TO PARAGRAPH (3) OF SUBSECTION (C) OF SECTION 501 OF THE FEDERAL INTERNAL REVENUE CODE, 26  U.S.C.
 501,  OR  ANY  SUBSEQUENT CORRESPONDING  SECTIONS  OF  THE  FEDERAL INTERNAL REVENUE CODE, AS FROM TIME TO TIME AMENDED.
-Nothing in this section shall create a duty upon such an organization,  association
+  4. A FACILITY THAT IS REQUIRED TO OFFER  DOGS  OR  CATS  FOR  ADOPTION UNDER THIS SECTION SHALL MAKE AVAILABLE ON THE FACILITY'S WEBSITE:
+  (A)  AN  ADOPTION  POLICY  THAT  DETAILS  THE SPECIFIC STEPS THAT SUCH FACILITY TAKES TO PROVIDE FOR THE ADOPTION OF A DOG OR CAT DEEMED  SUIT- ABLE FOR ADOPTION PURSUANT TO SUBDIVISION THREE OF THIS SECTION; AND (B)  BEGINNING  JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, A REPORT THAT SHALL INCLUDE, BUT NOT BE LIMITED TO, THE FOLLOWING INFORMATION FOR  THE PRECEDING YEAR:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06677-01-3
+  LBD06677-05-3
- S. 7287  2
+ S. 7287--A  2

- or society to accept a dog or cat offered by a higher education research facility for adoption.
-  4. (A) A FACILITY THAT IS REQUIRED TO OFFER DOGS OR CATS FOR ADOPTION UNDER THIS SECTION SHALL PROVIDE TO THE DEPARTMENT RELEVANT  INFORMATION ABOUT EACH DOG OR CAT THAT IS AVAILABLE FOR ADOPTION, INCLUDING, BUT NOT LIMITED TO:
-  (1) THE SPECIES;
-  (2) THE BREED, IF KNOWN;
-  (3) THE APPROXIMATE AGE; AND
-  (4) THE SEX.
-  (B)  THE  DEPARTMENT SHALL POST SUCH INFORMATION REGARDING EACH DOG OR CAT THAT IS AVAILABLE FOR ADOPTION ON THE DEPARTMENT'S WEBSITE  PROMPTLY AFTER  RECEIVING  THE  INFORMATION FROM THE FACILITY.
-A FACILITY THAT IS REQUIRED TO OFFER DOGS OR CATS FOR ADOPTION  UNDER  THIS  SECTION  SHALL HOLD  SUCH  DOGS  AND  CATS  FOR AT LEAST FOURTEEN DAYS FROM THE DATE OF POSTING OF THE AVAILABILITY OF SUCH DOG  OR  CAT  FOR  ADOPTION  ON  THE DEPARTMENT'S  WEBSITE  IN  ORDER  TO  PROVIDE AN OPPORTUNITY FOR PRIVATE PLACEMENT OR PLACEMENT WITH SUCH ANIMAL RESCUES, ORGANIZATIONS,  ASSOCI- ATIONS, AND SOCIETIES SPECIFIED IN SUBDIVISION ONE OF THIS SECTION.
-  5. THE  DEPARTMENT SHALL PROMULGATE REGULATIONS AS SHALL BE NECESSARY TO IMPLEMENT THE PROVISIONS OF THIS SECTION.
+  (I)  THE  TOTAL  NUMBER  OF  DOGS  AND  CATS THE FACILITY RELEASED FOR ADOPTION THROUGH PRIVATE PLACEMENT;
+  (II)  THE  TOTAL  NUMBER  OF  DOGS  AND CATS THE FACILITY RELEASED FOR ADOPTION TO AN ANIMAL RESCUE AND SHELTER ORGANIZATION, A  DULY  INCORPO- RATED  SOCIETY FOR THE PREVENTION OF CRUELTY TO ANIMALS, A DULY INCORPO- RATED HUMANE SOCIETY, OR A DULY INCORPORATED ANIMAL  PROTECTIVE  ASSOCI- ATION  THAT  OPERATES  PHYSICAL  ANIMAL SHELTERING FACILITIES AND OFFERS HOUSEHOLD PETS TO THE PUBLIC FOR  ADOPTION  BY  WAY  OF  AN  ESTABLISHED ADOPTION PROGRAM; AND
+  (III)  A LIST OF ALL SUCH ORGANIZATIONS, SOCIETIES AND ASSOCIATIONS TO WHICH A DOG OR CAT WAS RELEASED BY SUCH FACILITY FOR ADOPTION.
   § 2.
 This act shall take effect on the sixtieth  day  after  it  shall have become a law.
-Effective  immediately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this act on  its  effective  date  are  authorized  to  be  made  and completed on or before such effective date.